juncongmoo/pyllama/README.md

 pip install pyllama
 ```

+> 🐏 If you have installed llama library from other sources, please uninstall the previous llama library and use `pip install pyllama -U` to install the latest version.

 ## Single GPU Inference

 Set the environment variables `CKPT_DIR` as your llamm model folder, for example `/llama_data/7B`, and `TOKENIZER_PATH` as your tokenizer's path, such as `/llama_data/tokenizer.model`.